 Meta’s Instagram, Facebook hit by widespread outages

+Facebook users unable to sign in while Instagram users’ feeds not refreshed.

-Users of Meta’s Facebook and Instagram platforms are experiencing login issues in what appears to be a widespread outage.
+Users of Meta’s Facebook and Instagram platforms have experienced login issues in what appears to be a widespread outage.

-The social media platforms were down for hundreds of thousands of users across the globe on Tuesday, according to the outage tracking website Downdetector.com.
+The social media platforms were down for hundreds of thousands of users across the globe from about 15:00 GMT on Tuesday, but the sites appeared to be returning to normal about two hours later.

 Keep readinglist of 3 items